Anshelen/microservices-deploy/README.md

    *  'dockerhub-creds' - username/password for docker registry
    *  'kubernetes-creds' - secret with 'secret text' type containing generated token
-5. Replace IMAGE_BASE variable in jenkins files with values for your docker registry repositories.
-Similarly replace CLUSTER_URL with your kubernetes master
+5. Create Jenkins global environment variable CLUSTER_URL with url of your kubernetes master node.
+You can get it with command:
-url:
     ```
     kubectl cluster-info
     ```